yiannisp1822/Project1_FinanceData/README.md

-# Analysis of Economic Indicators and Monetary Policy on Markets
+# Leading and Lagging Economic Indicators Analysis and Predictions

 ## Table of Contents